sandramsc/DevOps_Career_Goals/README.md

 ### Building a Foundation (Year 1):
 - Focus on Fundamentals: Build a strong foundation in essential DevOps skills such as scripting, version control, cloud computing basics, CI/CD, Linux system administration, and networking fundamentals
 - Explore Specializations: Exploring specializations in areas like cloud computing or CI/CD to deepen your knowledge.
+- Certifications and Advanced Courses: Pursue advanced courses such as AWS Cloud Practitioner Essentials and/or [Docker Certified Associate](https://www.udemy.com/course/docker-certified-associate/).
 - Continuous Learning: Regularly assess your progress and identify areas for improvement.
 Complete the suggested courses and practice coding regularly to strengthen your skills.

 ##### Develop a strong foundation in essential DevOps skills such as scripting, version control, cloud computing, CI/CD, Linux system administration, and networking fundamentals.